-‘A Time to Talk’ by Robert Frost is a ten line poem that is contained within one block of text.
+‘A Time to Talk’ is a ten-line poem that is contained within one block of text.
 Frost has chosen to imbue this piece with a specific rhyme scheme, following the pattern of abcadbceed.
 The pattern is loose, with the matching rhymes scattered throughout the ten lines.
 This choice unifies the text but also keeps the reader from knowing which lines are going to rhyme and when.
 There is an element of surprise to the form.
-The same can be said for the rhythmic pattern as there is not set standard for the lines, although all contain between six and nine syllables.
+The same can be said for the rhythmic pattern as there is no set standard for the lines, although all contain between six and nine syllables.

 Frost’s poem is quite short, this means that there are no extraneous details to distract a reader from his main theme: friendship.
 It becomes clear as the poem progresses that Frost’s interest in writing ‘A Time to Talk’ was in speaking on the value of friendship and the place it should take within one’s life.
 Nothing is more important to his speaker than the waiting companion.
 This is seen clearly through his disregard for his work and the effort taken to see what his friend on the horse has to say.

 Frost also uses a number of other techniques such as alliteration to improve the sound and flow of his lines.
 One such instance is with the words “hills” “haven’t” and “hoed” in the fourth line.
-It takes effort to speak these words just as the speaker is labouring over his fields.
+It takes effort to speak these words just as the speaker is laboring over his fields.
 A reader can also see alliteration in line three with the words “stand” and “still,” as well as in line six with “ time to talk”.
-You can read the full poem here.

 Summary of A Time to Talk